-Despite the legal certainty and positive revenue effects that may be available by enacting a QDMT, it is anticipated that doing so will represent a significant undertaking for many countries.
-For some, GloBE represents a heavy burden on scarce tax administration and enforcement resources.
-Some countries may accordingly seek to reduce the domestic burden by relying on the efforts of other countries to implement GloBE.
+Despite the legal certainty and positive revenue effects that may be available by enacting a QDMT, it is anticipated that adopting GloBE rules generally would represent a significant undertaking for many countries.
+While it is possible for a country to adopt a QDMT without adopting the rest of the GloBE regime or rules, some countries may seek to reduce the domestic burden by relying on the efforts of other countries to implement GloBE.
 A country that does not adopt a QDMT should monitor the extent to which top-up taxes attributable to Constituent Entities in their country are paid to other countries.
 If the revenue loss is material, it may decide to subsequently adopt a QDMT.